GenomeDK/genomedk-docs/newsletters/2019-summer/index.rst

 a good time to take a look at the past year at GenomeDK.

 We've collected numbers that demonstrate how we're growing, how the cluster is used, and who the users are and where they come from.
 We also have a few tips for you, as well as updates from the last year.

+We would like to feature **your** scientific work with GenomeDK in future newsletters.
+If you'd like to write a few lines about your research and how it's being supported by GenomeDK, please get in touch!

 Enjoy!

+*The GenomeDK Team*

 A few updates
 =============